GreyMario/OoT-Randomizer/README.md

     - Anju will give you a random item as an adult instead of the Pocket Egg.
     - You will find _one_ randomly selected Adult Trading Quest item (never the Odd Potion) in the global item pool.
       Complete the Adult Trading Quest as normal starting from the randomly selected item once you find it.
   - The reward Biggoron gives you for turning in the Claim Check
     - The real Biggoron Sword may appear anywhere in the global item pool.
   - Turning in 10 Big Poes

 ### Song Pool
-In version 2.0, songs are shuffled among their own locations.
+Songs are shuffled among their own locations.
 For example, Malon may teach you the Minuet of Forest and Guru-Guru may tell you the song that drove him mad was the Song of Time.
 Songs will only ever appear at song locations.
 You will never receive an item at a song location, or a song from the global item pool.

+### Medallions, Spiritual Stones, and Link's Pocket
+The eight dungeon bosses are assigned random Medallions or Spiritual Stones.
+However, there are _nine_ such items to distribute among only eight bosses.
+Because Link receives the Light Medallion for free upon becoming an adult in the original game, and because the cutscene where this event occurs has been removed, Link will start the game with a random Spiritual Stone or Medallion to compensate and add to the randomized experience.
+This item location is referred to as **Link's Pocket**.

+Note that the Light Medallion, for all intents and purposes, is still just a worthless trinket.

 ### Items Not Shuffled
 The following items are not shuffled and their locations are not part of any item pool: